Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand when planning permission is needed in property transactions and how to advise clients on planning law issues.
-Focus your revision on:
+For SQE1, you are required to understand when planning permission is needed in property transactions and how to advise clients on planning law issues, with a focus on the following syllabus points:

 - The statutory definition of development under the Town and Country Planning Act 1990 (TCPA 1990)